nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 even after the program terminates) state of all activities.
 It retrieves this permanent state and populates the `Activity List` at the start of each session.

 ![image_info](./pictures/Architecture_Diagram.png)
-_Fig 2.1.
-Architecture diagram of the Jikan program_

 ### 2.2 Class Diagram
 The high-level class diagram describes the structure of the components

 ![image_info](./pictures/Simplified_Class_Diagram.png)
-_Fig 2.2.
-Class diagram of the Jikan program_

 ![image_info](./pictures/Commands.png)
-_Fig 2.3.
-Commands of Jikan (private methods omitted)_

 All the commands inherit from the abstract `Command` class.
 Each command has a protected `parameters` attribute from it's Parent class `command` and an overridden method `executeCommand` which is called in `main` to execute the relevant command.